Paggylyn/Paggylyn/README.md

 PONY TOWN STUFF:

 - I roleplay a lot.
-I like to say I'm experienced with all forms of roleplaying across different platforms, but really I've just been roleplaying online since I was around 9.ヾ(≧▽≦*)o
+One of my natural habitats on PT is Kingdom roleplays.
+That's where you'll likely find me.

 - Feel free to interact with me on Pony Town.
 If I don't respond, I'm probably afk because I like having Pony Town running in the background while I do schoolwork or while I write.
 So, if that's the case, just whisper me!
 - C + H is A-OKAY with me!
 Even if I don't have it in my name!
 And even if you're not my friend! >u<